waelsy123/el-avs/AddNewStrategy.md

 ### Conclusion

-This guide provides a step-by-step process to add a new strategy to the Hello World AVS using Foundry scripts.
+This guide provides a step-by-step process to add a new strategy to the Lending Protocol AVS using Foundry scripts.
 By following these steps, you should be able to deploy and integrate new strategies seamlessly.
 If you encounter any issues, feel free to reach out for support.